jayinee/learnjavascript/00001cmdlineREADME.md

 the single character shortcut for $HOME .
 <br>
 <h6>command used:</h6>
+$grgrfgf

-15. Use the echo command to display the text “My name is ” followed by your first name.
+15.Use the echo command to display the text “My name is ” followed by your first name.
 View the help or man pages for echo to learn the command’s arguments man echo , help echo or echo --help .
 <br>
 <h6>command used:</h6>